Magnetic Resonance Angiography

 by Laurie Rosenblum, MPH

 MRA is a study of the blood vessels using magnetic resonance imaging (MRI).
-Using a large magnet, radio waves, and a computer, an MRA makes two-dimensional and three-dimensional pictures.
+Using a large magnet, radio waves, and a computer, an MRA makes 2-dimensional and 3-dimensional pictures.

 Reasons for Test TOP